Today was the day we met Kazuko.

 It’s a nice time.
 Chatting with Kazuko.

 The sign says Orchid Land Pottery.
-I say to Alex, “Who wouldn’t want to live in Orchid Land?”
+I say, “Who wouldn’t want to live in Orchid Land?”

 We buy a small tea plate and tell her we’ll take good care of it.